aerickt/lapwing-for-beginners/src/Chapter-12.md

 * usual `AOURB/WAL`
   - There aren't, unfortunately, a lot of single stroke words to demonstrate this

+> **NOTE:** `AOURB` is also defined as "usual" in the default dictionary.
+This is a briefing style where the first stroke(s) of a write-out is defined as the full word.

 ### Section practice

 [Left hand single syllable orthographic chords drill](practice/12-left-orthographic-chords.txt)